leonardoemanuele/game-project-uol/README.md

-### The Game Project - University of London, Intro to Programming I
+### The Game Project - University of London, Intro to Programming I, April 2021 - September 2021

 ##### Hello and welcome to my final game project developed for the final assignment of the module Intro to Programming I !